crowdtainer/dapp-contracts/UserStories.md

 ### As an observer (user, deployer or anyone)

 - I'd like to be able to get basic information of a crowdtainer project deployed, such as:
-    - All information used during deploy (opening and closing time, etc).
+    - All information used during deployment (opening and closing time, etc).
-    - Check if contract status (Funding, Expired, Delivery, Finalized).
+    - Check the contract status (Funding, Expired, Delivery, Finalized).
-    - IPFS/Swarm hash which points to the legal contract documents.
+    - To be decided: IPFS/Swarm hash which points to the legal contract documents.